fumito-ito/AgentSDK-Swift/README.md

 }
 ```

-## Running the Example
+## Running the Examples

-The project includes a simple example application that demonstrates how to use the SDK:
+The project includes example applications that demonstrate how to use the SDK:

+### Simple Text-based Agent

 ```bash
 # Set your OpenAI API key